jonhiggs/ml67/doc/05-leds.md

 TODO

-- configure some pins for the leds.
+- configure some pins for the LEDs.
 - remember resistors.
 - talk about hooking into the Filco LEDs.
+- `D1` and `D2` are the labels of the LEDs.